ktduiflytek/annotationWithRoberta/README.md

   * `data/segments_metadata.json` – a faithful JSON rendering of the spreadsheet so you can audit every label, whether it is limited, and its allowed values.
   * `data/segments_catalogue.json` – a compact summary that separates normal labels from limited labels and only keeps the value lists.
 This format loads quickly inside training and inference.

-Run the script whenever `segments.xlsx` changes so both JSON files stay synchronised with the authoritative spreadsheet:
+Run the script whenever `segments.xlsx` changes so both JSON files stay synchronised with the authoritative spreadsheet.
+If you skip this step after editing the spreadsheet, the later stages will warn that the metadata is stale.

 ```bash
 python src/prepare_segments.py